The Tragedy of Nellie Nettleship - Totley Sheffield July 1935

 MOTHER UNFIT TO PLEAD Mrs Nellie Nettleship, 31, of Sheffield, was at the West Riding Assizes at Leeds to-day.
 She was found insane and unfit to plead to the charge of drowning her 14- months-old daughter, and attempting to commit suicide.
 She was ordered by Mr. Justice Porter to be confined to prison during the King's pleasure.

-Nellie was charged with charged with feloniously, wilfully, and of malice aforethought, killing and murdering her daughter.
+Nellie was charged with charged with feloniously, willfully, and of malice aforethought, killing and murdering her daughter.
 Doreen Nettleship and attempting suicide.
 The charge carried a mandatory death penalty at the time.
 The doctor at the hearing in July stated that Nellie was "anaemic, run down, and suffering from extreme nervous depression."
 She may well have had post natal depression as well."
 But do these conditions meet the criteria for a defence of insanity.
 I would argue that they did not but the fact that Nellie faced a death penalty was incomprehensible.
 Nevertheless she was deemed insane and sent to prison which was really the only option open to the authorities.

 But when I checked the 1939 National Register I found this entry.
 Nellie was back at her childhood home and living with her dad who was now a widower.
 Furthermore she had a job as a shop assistant and was an ARP warden to boot.
 This seems to confirm to me that the insanity and unfit to plead outcome of the trial was just a way to avoid the imposition of a death penalty by the judicial and medical authorities.